booknara/AndroidCustomLint/README.md

 # Android Custom Lint
-This example explains a couple of tools about CheckStyle, Lint, PMD, FindBugs, CPD including Custom Lint for Android.
+This example explains a couple of tools about CheckStyle, Lint, PMD, FindBugs, SpotBugs, Detekt, CPD including Custom Lint for Android.

 ## Structure
 - **app** module : the sample example that imports lintrules module